 Dalton is the co-director of the Nuclear Policy Program at the Carnegie Endowment.
-An expert on nonproliferation and nuclear energy, his research focuses on cooperative nuclear security initiatives and the management of nuclear challenges in South Asia and East Asia.
+An expert on nonproliferation and nuclear energy, his work addresses regional security challenges and the evolution of the global nuclear order.

 Feigenbaum’s work focuses principally on China and India, geopolitics in Asia, and the role of the United States in East, Central, and South Asia.
 His previous positions include deputy assistant secretary of state for South Asia, deputy assistant secretary of state for Central Asia, and member of the secretary of state’s policy planning staff with principal responsibility for East Asia and the Pacific.

-Grare is senior associate and director of Carnegie’s South Asia Program.
+Grare is a nonresident senior fellow in Carnegie’s South Asia Program.
 His research focuses on security issues and democratization in India, Afghanistan, and Pakistan.
 Previously, he led the Asia bureau at the Directorate for Strategic Affairs in the French Ministry of Defense.